LatentKeypointGAN: Controlling Images via Latent Keypoints: Additional Ablation Tests

 \subsection{Ablation Tests on the Training Strategy}

-\paragraph{Ablation Test on GAN Loss} If we replace equation~\ref{eq:gen_loss},~\ref{eq:dis_loss} and ~\ref{eq:gradient penalty} with the spectral norm \citep{miyato2018spectral} and hinge loss \citep{miyato2018spectral, park2019semantic} used in the original SPADE architecture, we get mostly static, meaningless latent keypoint coordinates.
+\paragraph{Ablation Test on GAN Loss} If we replace the generator, discriminator, and gradient peanalty losses introduced in the main paper with the spectral norm \cite{miyato2018spectral} and hinge loss \cite{miyato2018spectral, park2019semantic} used in the original SPADE architecture, we get mostly static, meaningless latent keypoint coordinates.
 The object part location information is entangled with the key part appearance.
 The comparison is shown in Figure~\ref{fig:ablation_training}.

-\paragraph{Ablation Test on Background Loss} If we remove the background loss in Eq.~\ref{eq:bg_loss}, most keypoints are still at reasonable positions while some move to the background.
+\paragraph{Ablation Test on Background Loss} If we remove the background loss, most keypoints are still at reasonable positions while some move to the background.
 As shown in Figure~\ref{fig:ablation_bg_loss}, the yellow keypoint is on the background while all the others are still on the foreground.

-\parag{Removing Keypoint Scheduler.} If we move the keypoint scheduler, i.e., updating keypoint generator during resolution adaption, the keypoint locations diverge and the appearance collapses, as shown in Figure~\ref{fig:ablation_training}.
+\paragraph{Removing Keypoint Scheduler.} If we move the keypoint scheduler, i.e., updating keypoint generator during resolution adaption, the keypoint locations diverge and the appearance collapses, as shown in Figure~\ref{fig:ablation_training}.